gravitational/careers/challenges/sre/challenge.md

 An incomplete implementation of a Go server is located at [sre-server/main.go](./sre-server/main.go).

-Start by creating a new Github repository.
+Start by creating a new GitHub repository.
 Then let the interview panel know the repository's location by pasting a link in your interview Slack channel.
 Invite interview panel participants as contributors to the new repository if you prefer to keep your submission private.